 While ‘less is more’ when it comes to delivering results (meaning your users don’t care how it gets done, as long as it gets done, nor do they need to know), you cannot forego things like policy, security and regulatory requirements along the way.

 Today’s cloud and Digital Transformation advancements give you the ability to allow users to consume from an OPEX standpoint, paying by the drink for only what you need, when and where you need it.
-And when you utilize a CASB (Cloud Access Security Broker), you gain assurances that your policy and security requirements are baked into the playbook as standard procedure rather than an afterthought.
+And when you utilize a CASB (Cloud Access Security Broker), you gain assurances that your policy and security requirements are baked into the playbook as a standard procedure rather than an afterthought.

 ACTION POINT #2: Don’t over-provision or overspend when it comes to your data management strategy.
 Deliver smart, efficient solutions focused on business outcomes, which in many cases is best served by leveraging a hybrid cloud approach to eliminate (or at least reduce) your Shadow IT challenges that typically get worse over time.

 In the end, the data center metamorphosis is well underway.
 That world is changing whether we like it or not, whether we take action to evolve (and upgrade) our data management playbook, or not.
 While some IT leaders continue to fear the added risk and loss of control that this evolution brings, their fears could ultimately be their demise.

 So don’t look at this new playbook strategy as “me versus them,” or as data being “here versus there.”
 See the new playbook as one of your most critical new tools in winning the game you’re in, and driving the business forward, faster and more efficiently than ever before.
 Your users are changing the way they work.
 Your customers are changing the way they purchase, communicate and engage.
 Embrace the changes, and you’ll get the W in the win column.

 If you’re struggling on where to start evaluating your current data management playbook, drop cStor a line and we can help.